jpmarquand/jpmarquand.github.io/about.markdown

 permalink: /about/
 ---

+The longstanding John Marquand Society of North America is dedicated to appreciating the literary novels of John P. Marquand (1893–1960).

-Marquand.org is a work in progress.
-We hope to ultimately be the best Marquand resource on the internet, which means that we'll need to be marginally better than the John Marquand Wikipedia article.
+We aim to make Marquand.org the best Marquand resource on the internet — which means being marginally better than the John Marquand Wikipedia article.

 Feel free to send comments and suggestions to the email address listed in the footer.
 We are very open to any submissions!